77: Minion: Impossible

 Look at how far we've come since Vlogmas.

-I did Vlogmas a couple times, and everyone was like, every day, that's crazy.
+I did Vlogmas a couple of times and everyone was like, every day, that's crazy.

 And look at us now.